tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 ### Abusing foreign imports

-Let's forget about `importHidden` for a minute.
-How to handwrite Haskell code to bring `foo` into scope without actually importing `Foo`?
+Let's forget about `importHidden` for a minute and think: how to handwrite Haskell code to bring `foo` into scope without actually importing `Foo`?
 The answer may seem surprising at first glance: use a foreign import!

 GHC compiles Haskell definitions into machine code in static/dynamic libraries.
 The Haskell module encapsulation doesn't affect machine code; regardless of